 Scott Hamilton biography

-Born on August 28, 1958 in Toledo, Ohio, Scott Hamilton pursued figure skating as a child, going on to win 15 consecutive championships and winning the Olympic Gold in 1984.
+Born on August 28, 1958 in Toledo, Ohio, Scott Hamilton pursued figure skating as a child, going on to win 15 consecutive championships and winning Olympic gold in 1984.
 Upon turning pro, he started the touring show Stars on Ice and worked as a skating commentator for television.
 An author as well, Hamilton has survived cancer and started the Scott Hamilton CARES Initiative in 1999.

 Scott Hamilton was born on August 28, 1958, in Toledo, Ohio and was adopted by college instructors Dorothy and Ernie Hamilton of Bowling Green.
 The young Hamilton suffered from Shwachman syndrome, a rare disorder characterized by limited nutrient absorption and a shorter stature.

 Though Hamilton faced significant health challenges, the boy thrived once he took to the ice, playing hockey but choosing to focus on figure skating, entering competitions by the time he was 11.
 He relocated to Illinois to take up training, but stopped in the mid-1970s due to its high financial costs.
 Hamilton resumed his focus on the sport after his mother's death in 1977 and received sponsorship.